John Elam @elamje

-I am a consulting software engineer living in Austin, TX - primarily working with Clojure, Python, .NET & React.
+I am a consulting software engineer living in Boulder, CO - primarily working with Clojure, Python, .NET & React.
 I am mainly interested in helping people make stupid simple software, ideally from scratch or very early on (startups and new projects).
-However, I also work with mature small & medium sized, non-tech firms to make custom software.
+I also work with mature small & medium sized, non-tech firms to make custom software.

-Available in March in part-time capacity for clojure, python, react, or data engineering projects. email@example.com
+Not available for clojure, python, react, or data engineering projects at the moment. email@example.com

 Previously, I worked at PwC, and pre-previously studied Computer Engineering at the University of Texas.
 Since leaving corporate work I have been making better software, and had time to create several projects which will be linked here in the future.
 I also run a pearl business.

 I am highly interested in high speed rail, hyperloop, and generally, fast transport.
 Additionally, snowboarding and hiking are a passion.
-If you are working on anything cool in any of these spaces, please let me know, I would love to help out.
+If you are working on anything cool in any of these spaces, I'd love to help out.

 12/21/2019 | Migrating from Enterprise C# to Self Employed Clojure & React